programminghistorian/jekyll/lessons/cleaning-data-with-openrefine.md

 can be cumbersome, as they are a secondary functionality.
 On a more general level, we could say that spreadsheets are designed to work on individual rows and cells, whereas IDTs operate on large ranges of data at once.
-These ‘spreadsheets on steroids’ offer an integrated and user-friendly interface through which end users can detect and correct errors.
+These 'spreadsheets on steroids' offer an integrated and user-friendly interface through which end users can detect and correct errors.